Pierre Dupont received an M.S. in Electrical Engineering from the Université catholique de Louvain, Belgium in 1988, and a Ph.D. in Computer Science

 Departamento de Sistemas Informáticos y Computación of the Universidad Politécnica de Valencia, Spain.

-In June 2012, he gave a doctoral course on Feature Selection and Applications to Genomic Data Analysis in the Escuela Politécnica Superior of the Universidad Autónoma de Madrid, Spain.
+In June 2012, he taught in the doctoral program of the Escuela Politécnica Superior of the Universidad Autónoma de Madrid, Spain.

 In 2012, Thibault Helleputte and Pierre Dupont founded DNAlytics, a UCL spin-off company offering data mining and IT solutions to personalized medicine.